shaseley/abort-signal-any/README.md

 ### Alternative or Additional APIs

-`AbortSignal.any()` presents a relatively high-level solution for composing `AbortSignal`s.
-There are proposals for primitives which could allow userland `AbortSignal` composition while avoiding the memory management issues that come with the existing [Userland Solutions](#userland-solutions).
+`AbortSignal.any()` presents a relatively high-level solution for combining `AbortSignal`s.
+There are proposals for primitives which could allow userland `AbortSignal` combining while avoiding the memory management issues that come with the existing [Userland Solutions](#userland-solutions).

 In this section we detail those proposals.
 Our overall conclusion is that using